Prof Rawinia Higgins

 Executive Assistant and Office Manager

-PVC Maori/Iwi Studies
+PVC Māori/Iwi Studies

 About Professor Rawinia Higgins

-Professor Rawinia Higgins (Tūhoe) was appointed Deputy Vice-Chancellor (Māori) / Tumu Ahurei of Victoria University of Wellington in 2016.
-She was previously the University’s Assistant Vice-Chancellor (Māori Research) and Head of School for Te Kawa a Māui / School of Māori Studies.
-Professor Higgins came to the University as a senior lecturer in 2009 after holding academic positions at the University of Otago for 12 years.
-Her research expertise is Māori language revitalisation and, more specifically, language planning and policy.
+Professor Higgins was previously the University’s Assistant Vice-Chancellor (Māori Research) and Head of School for Te Kawa a Māui—School of Māori Studies.
+She came to the University as a senior lecturer in 2009 after holding academic positions at the University of Otago for 12 years.

-Professor Higgins graduated from Victoria University of Wellington with a Diploma in Māoritanga / Tohu Māoritanga and a Bachelor of Arts and has a PhD from the University of Otago.
-She also holds a RSA/Cambridge CELTA qualification.
+Professor Higgins graduated from Victoria University of Wellington with a Diploma in Māoritanga l Tohu Māoritanga and a Bachelor of Arts, and has a PhD from the University of Otago.
+She is a Fellow of Te Apārangi the Royal Society of New Zealand, a Principal Fellow of the HEA and also holds an RSA/Cambridge CELTA qualification.